 Students also will develop clinical skills through hands-on practice as well as critical thinking around the larger sociocultural issues of delivering medical care.
-The nursing program is being added to the more than 100 majors and minors at Wheaton.
+The nursing program is being added to the more than 100 academic programs at Wheaton.

 “Wheaton’s nursing program draws upon our curricular strengths in the sciences, and on existing courses in anthropology, economics, sociology, languages, and business and management,” said Wheaton College President Michaele Whelan.

 “With a focus on global health and health equity, our program will train nurses to be skilled practitioners with a deep understanding of social justice, and global health connections and threats.
 Understanding race and gender-based treatment disparities will enable Wheaton’s nurses to change health care and meet the needs of all patients and their families,” Whelan said.